IvailoManolov/gRPC-Time-Server/README.md

 --The gRPC service

-NOTE: Would make quite a bigger and flashier client but for some reason integrating the gRPC in React was quite ambigious to me :P
+NOTE: Would make quite a bigger and flashier client but for some reason integrating the gRPC in React was quite ambiguous to me :)